-Most methods for collecting and analyzing water samples are described in the TWRIs referred to in the On-site Measurements and Sample Collection and the Laboratory Measurements sections in this report.
+Most methods for collecting and analyzing water samples are described in the TWRIs referred to in the onsite Measurements and Sample Collection and the Laboratory Measurements sections in this report.
 In addition, TWRI Book 1, Chapter D2, describes guidelines for the collection and field analysis of ground-water samples for selected unstable constituents.
-Procedures for on-site measurements and for collecting, treating, and shipping samples are given in TWRIs Book 1, Chapter D2; Book 3, Chapters A1, A3, and A4; and Book 9, Chapters A1 through A9.
+Procedures for onsite measurements and for collecting, treating, and shipping samples are given in TWRIs Book 1, Chapter D2; Book 3, Chapters A1, A3, and A4; and Book 9, Chapters A1 through A9.
+The TWRI publications may be accessed from http://water.usgs.gov/pubs/twri/.
 The values in this report represent water-quality conditions at the time of sampling, as much as possible, and that are consistent with available sampling techniques and methods of analysis.
 These methods are consistent with ASTM standards and generally follow ISO standards.
 Trained personnel collected all samples.
 The wells sampled were pumped long enough to ensure that the water collected came directly from the aquifer and had not stood for a long time in the well casing where it would have been exposed to the atmosphere and to the material, possibly metal, comprising the casings.

 Water-level measurements in this report are given in feet with reference to land-surface datum (lsd).
 Land-surface datum is a datum plane that is approximately at land surface at each well.
 If known, the elevation of the land-surface datum above sea level is given in the well description.
 The height of the measuring point (MP) above or below land-surface datum is given in each well description.
-Water levels in wells equipped with recording gages are reported for every fifth day and the end of each month (EOM).
+Water levels in wells equipped with recording gages are reported daily.